Downtown Completed Commissions

 Location: Audubon Street between Whitney Avenue and Orange Street

-Nettleship's works explore the visual and non-visual side of sculpture that appeals to the sense of touch and/or a sense of body placement.
-His public sculptures reflect the area in which their surrounding area, how the space is used and how the work of art can illuminate public use.
-Nettleship's Landscape Image reflects informal conversations between the artist and visitors of Greater New Haven Community Foundation Building as well as the visitors movement in and out of the building.
-The sculpture marks the building as a place where people who enter can anticipate lively things within.
+Nettleship's work explores both the visual and non-visual aspects of sculpture, appealing to the sense of touch and spatial awareness.
+His public sculptures reflect their surrounding environments, how the space is used, and how art can enhance public engagement.
+Landscape Image captures informal conversations between the artist and visitors to the Greater New Haven Community Foundation Building, as well as the movement of people in and out of the space.
+The sculpture marks the building as a place where visitors can expect dynamic and meaningful lively experiences within.

-Nettleship's outdoor and interior spaces can be viewed in parks, train stations, and business districts throughout the United States and Europe.
+Nettleship's outdoor and interior works can be found in parks, train stations, and business districts throughout the United States and Europe.

 Artist: David Von Schlegell